truenas/documentation/content/Hardware/RSeries/RSeriesNetworkPortIDs.md

 SCALE identifies its network ports with **eno** followed by a number.

-The tables within the expandable boxes below list the default identification for R-Series systems and any add-on networking cards that iXsystems has qualified for use with R-Series systems.
+The expandable boxes below contain tables that list the default identification for R-Series systems and any add-on networking cards qualified by iXsystems for use with R-Series systems.

 ## R10